Agos091/Mini-Projects-vue/README.md

 - **HTML5** and **CSS3** for structure and styling
 - **JavaScript** for logic and state management

+### 2. 🎧 Spotify Song Search

+The **Spotify Song Search** allows users to search for song information using the Spotify API.
+This project fetches data such as the song's name, album, artist(s), duration, and popularity based on user input.
+It provides a dynamic and interactive interface to explore Spotify's music database.

+#### 🔧 Features:

+- **Vue.js 3** for dynamic rendering and API integration.
+- Integration with the **Spotify API** for real-time song information retrieval.
+- A responsive input form where users enter the song name to search.
+- Display of detailed song information, including:
+  - Song name
+  - Album name
+  - Artists
+  - Duration (in minutes and seconds)
+  - Popularity score
+  - Album cover image

+#### 🛠️ Technologies Used:

+- **Vue.js 3** via CDN
+- **HTML5** and **CSS3** for responsive structure and styling
+- **JavaScript** for API calls and logic handling
+- **Spotify API** for accessing song data

+#### ⚠️ Important Note:

+To run this project, you need to create your own Spotify API credentials (Client ID and Client Secret).
+If you prefer, you can use my API credentials—just send me a message on my social media profiles [Profile](https://github.com/Agos091), which are linked on my [LinkedIn](https://www.linkedin.com/in/agos-dalcin-rufino-a9913821a/).

 ## 🖥️ How to Run the Project:

 1. Clone this repository: